pschafhalter/pschafhalter.github.io/_posts/os_prelim/virtual_memory/2020-08-03-vm-processes-and-sharing-in-multics.md

 Introduces segmented virtual memory, and explains a scheme to allow sharing data and procedures.
 Eliminates the need for a file system, allowing a uniform, simple way to access memory.
 Reliance on resizable segments as opposed to pages may allow for more efficient memory utilization.
-While segmentation and paging are complimentary in MULTICS, ultimately modern systems use paged virtual memory.
+While segmentation and paging are complimentary in Multics, ultimately modern systems use paged virtual memory.
 This is likely due to performance overhead of paging and hardware support for virtual memory.